defenseunicorns/leapfrogai/packages/evaluations/README.md

 - If the needle is present in the final generated response, the generation process is functioning as expected

 ### Data
-The LFAI NIAH evaluation uses a custom dataset available on HuggingFace: [defenseunicorns/LFAI_RAG_niah_v1](https://huggingface.co/datasets/defenseunicorns/LFAI_RAG_niah_v1)
+The LeapfrogAI NIAH evaluation uses a custom dataset available on HuggingFace: [defenseunicorns/LFAI_RAG_niah_v1](https://huggingface.co/datasets/defenseunicorns/LFAI_RAG_niah_v1)

 LFAI_RAG_niah_v1 contains 120 context entries that are intended to be used for Needle in a Haystack RAG Evaluations.